Keval-Kumar/commclassroomOP/README.md

 # commclassroomOP

-keval kumar is learning GitHub
+keval kumar is learning Git and github